yanganto/near-staking-knd/docs/run.md

 **Shardnet**

-At the time of writing `shardnet` does not provide any official backups sources.
-In our module we however provide our own [unversioned bucket](https://github.com/kuutamolabs/kuutamod/blob/main/nix/modules/neard/shardnet/default.nix) that is daily updated.
+In our module we provide our own [unversioned bucket](https://github.com/kuutamolabs/kuutamod/blob/main/nix/modules/neard/shardnet/default.nix) that is daily updated.
 As shardnet evolves and alignes this will be updated.

 ---